 - Goods or services that are disrupted or unavailable;

 - A description of alternative services or options.

-When disruptions occur, Wilson, Blanchard Management Inc. will provide notice by:
+When disruptions occur, Wilson Blanchard will provide notice by:

 - posting notices in conspicuous places including at the point of disruption, at the main entrance and the nearest accessible entrance to the service disruption;

 - provide information on our company website and each corporation website;

 - verbally notifying customers when they are making an appointment; or

 - by any other method that may be reasonable under the circumstances.

 Wilson Blanchard shall provide customers with the opportunity to provide feedback on the service provided to customers with disabilities.
 Information about the feedback process will be readily available to all customers and notice of the process will be made available on our company website https://www.wilsonblanchard.com.
 Feedback forms along with alternate methods of providing feedback such as verbally (in person or by telephone) or written (hand written, delivered, website or email), will be available upon request.